jeffreycharters/svradriders/content/blog/one-by-conversion/index.md

 ## The New Ring

 It seems counter-intuitive to think that getting rid of the derailleur will somehow keep the chain from coming off when things get bumpy.
-But as usual, some smart people out there have deloped **narrow-wide technology**.
+But as usual, some smart people out there have developed **narrow-wide technology**.

 Take a look at the nearest bike, go ahead, I'll wait.
 I guess now that you've gone and come back, you could have just looked at the photo above.
 Notice when you look from above that there is a narrower notch and a fatter notch where the teeth insert?
 These new chainrings actually have a wider tooth and a narrower tooth that match this pattern.
 Observe: